RapidMade - Jet Fusion 3D Printing:

 The Project: Hitec had four distinct part numbers to manufacture - a thousand units of each.
 Making a four-cavity mold in China to produce all the parts would take three months and another month to ship to the US at a total cost of $25,000.
 After paying a setup fee of $200 per run,1000 units would cost around $0.50 each.
 After accounting for all costs and project phases, injection molding these parts would cost $6.80 per unit and take five months for a complete production run.

-The Solution: Hitec instead switched to 3D printed parts and cut its production cost by 82% and increased delivery speed by 90%.
-Real nylon printed parts only cost $1.25 each and only took two weeks to manufacture all four part numbers at a thousand-unit order.
+The Solution: Hitec instead switched to RapidMade 3D printed Jet Fusion parts and cut its production cost by 82% and increased delivery speed by 90%.
+Real nylon printed parts only cost $1.25 each and it only took two weeks to manufacture all four part numbers at a thousand-unit order.
 The parts had consistent finish and quality.